sphinx-doc/sphinx/doc/extensions.rst

 distribution.
 The `Wiki at BitBucket`_ maintains a list of those.

-If you write an extension that you think others will find useful, please write to the project mailing list (sphinx-dev@googlegroups.com) and we'll find the proper way of including or hosting it for the public.
+If you write an extension that you think others will find useful, please write to the project mailing list (`join here <http://groups.google.com/group/sphinx-dev>`_) and we'll find the proper way of including or hosting it for the public.

 .. _Wiki at BitBucket: http://www.bitbucket.org/birkenfeld/sphinx/wiki/Home